microsoft/verona/docs/debugging.md

 ```
 veronac foo.verona --run --run-verbose
 ```
-The `--verbose` option basically provides a trace of the interpreters operations: for example:
+The `--verbose` option basically provides a trace of the interpreter's operations: for example:
 ```
 veronac --run --run-verbose region101.verona